 In order to make your application stand out in the sea of applicants, you have to switch that up a bit.
 Focus on your achievements and accomplishments instead and use action verbs.

 WRONG: “I was responsible for selling an online membership to leads.”

 RIGHT: “Increased online membership sales by 40% by creating and implementing a sales framework which was adopted by the whole sales department.”

-Training, courses, and certifications
+Training, courses, certifications, and education section

-Add this section to your outline when applying for a position in an industry where education is a must (like legal or health).
+Add this resume section to your outline when applying for a position in an industry where education is a must (like legal or health).

-A Deloitte study found out that 82% of job recruiters prefer candidates who have a volunteering experience behind their back.
+A Deloitte study found out that 82% of job recruiters prefer candidates who have volunteering experience behind their back.

 Many people in the marketing industry tend to freelance and have successful side-businesses going on, on top of their full-time work.

 Just like the experience part of your resume, adding a projects section to the outline will only cement your know-how and how you can help the business you’re applying for.

-My Time section
+My time section